asherikov/ariles/README.md

   the minimal example above, or manually, in which case `ARILES_ENTRY` must be used.

-* Configurable classes may implement `finalize()` method, which would be called automatically after parsing a configuration.
-This method can be used to perform data consistency checks or initialize parameters which are not stored in the configuration.

 * All configurable classes must implement `setDefaults()` method, which is called before parsing a configuration.
 However, Ariles may generated this method automatically if `ARILES_AUTO_DEFAULTS` is defined as in the example